andreweggleston/DeathByDagger/README.md

 If you choose to go the slackbot route, you'll need the bot id, token, and a separate token to verify that the message actually came from slack.
 All of that data cna be found at Slack's [bot dashboard](https://api.slack.com/apps), after you've created your bot.
 ### Database
-Honestly very easy, just set up a PostgreSQL database with username/password that you set variables for.
+Honestly very easy, just create a PostgreSQL database with username/password that you set variables for.
 Check out PGSQL docs for help with that.
 ### Running the app
 Make sure you got thos ~~Beans~~ environment variables, then:
 1. `go get andreweggleston/DeathByDagger`